Coming from YNAB Classic

 In YNAB Classic, all overspending worked the same way, by being deducted from the next month's budget if you didn't cover it.
 And with cash spending (meaning your checking acount or something like it, not just literal cash), that's the way it should work and still works.

 But with credit card overspending, you actually still have the cash.
 Instead, what you've done is to create additional debt.
 So if you don't cover credit overspending in the current month, that's where you will see the effect—in your credit card balance, not in your category or in To be Budgeted.

 Nothing has changed about the best action for overspending—cover it in the current month.

 Account Register Changes

-As a YNAB Classic user, you might find yourself looking for two columns in the register that didn't make the leap to the new YNAB.
+As a YNAB Classic user, you might find yourself looking for a column in the register that didn't make the leap to the new YNAB.

 We're all just putting these in the memo field now.
 And you can still search by 'em there.